jose-oc/josefo-developer/content/linux/java-implement-statistics-on-your-project.en.md

 </h2>

 <p style="text-align: justify">
   To sum up I want you to realise how easy is to draw a chart using PrimeFaces.
-We&#8217;ve just created two files: the view and the Bean and JSF know how to connect them and how to draw the chart.
-It&#8217;s amazing!
+We've just created two files: the view and the Bean and JSF know how to connect them and how to draw the chart.
+It's amazing!
 </p>

 <p style="text-align: justify">